adobe/alloy/TargetActivities.md

-# Summary of Target Activities Used
+# Summary of personalization content

 There are two target activities that impact the page.